ika-rwth-aachen/libtensorflow_cc/README.md

 ## Notice

 This repository is not endorsed by or otherwise affiliated with [TensorFlow](https://www.tensorflow.org) or Google.
-TensorFlow, the TensorFlow logo and any related marks are trademarks of Google Inc.
+TensorFlow, the TensorFlow logo and any related marks are trademarks of Google Inc. [TensorFlow](https://github.com/tensorflow/tensorflow) is released under the [Apache License 2.0](https://github.com/tensorflow/tensorflow/blob/master/LICENSE).